d-beck/shopify-partner-agreement/shopify-partner-terms.md

 4.  **Billing**.
 All Experts must use the Partner invoicing system embedded within Experts Marketplace to charge Merchants for Job Requests unless otherwise agreed to by Shopify in writing.

-5.  **Taxes**.
-Expert is responsible for all applicable Taxes that arise from or as a result of: (a) payment of fees from Merchant to Expert; and (b) the Experts Marketplace Revenue Share payable to Shopify.
-Taxes collected on your Experts Marketplace Revenue Share by Shopify are based on Expert’s location.
-If you are exempt from payment of such Taxes, you must provide us with an original certificate that satisfies applicable legal requirements attesting to tax-exempt status.
-Tax exemption will only apply from and after the date we receive such certificate.
-If you are not charged taxes by Shopify, you are responsible for determining if taxes are payable, and if so, self-remitting Taxes to the appropriate tax authorities in your jurisdiction.

-6.  **Audits**.
+5.  **Audits**.
 Shopify will have the right to appoint an independent auditor, under appropriate non-disclosure conditions, to audit Expert’s records to confirm Expert’s compliance with this Agreement.
 If such audit reveals non-compliance by Expert with the terms and conditions of this Agreement the independent auditor appointed by Shopify will provide Shopify and Expert with a report (along with supporting documentation) indicating the amount by which Expert has overstated or understated the payments due by Expert to Shopify and any other failures by Expert to fulfill its obligations under the Agreement.
 Prompt adjustment will be made by the proper Party to compensate for any overpayments or underpayments disclosed by any such audit.
 Shopify will bear all of the costs of any such audit, unless such audit reveals underpayment by, or overpayment to, Expert by more than five percent (5%) for the audited period, in which case, Expert will reimburse Shopify for all of the reasonable costs of such audit.
 In addition to the foregoing audit rights, Shopify will also have the right to use the capabilities of the Service to confirm the revenue associated with Job Requests performed by the Expert.

-7.  **Reviews**.
+6.  **Reviews**.
 Merchants are able to submit reviews and ratings on their experience with an Expert.
 An Expert’s rating is calculated based on reviews posted by Merchants.
 Experts may not solicit or permit reviews that are fake, inaccurate, irrelevant, misleading, being used improperly for commercial gain, posted in exchange for a financial or other gain, posted multiple times (whether from the same or more than one account), misleading as to the reviewer's identity or their connection to the Expert being reviewed, or reviews that contain or link to prohibited or illegal content.
 Reviews are meant to be unbiased, useful and trustworthy.
 Shopify reserves the right to take any action it deems necessary in respect of an Expert engaged in any of this behaviour, including the right (but not the obligation) to remove or edit Merchant reviews.

 ### 4\.
 Plus Partner Program